 Consultee Comment Response Volume 7B, Appendix 8-1: Commercial Fisheries Technical Report.
 MD-SEDD MSS advise that depending on the findings from the commercial fisheries assessment in the EIA, commercial fisheries pre-construction, during construction and post-construction monitoring should be considered as a method of validating the assumptions made within the EIA.
 The project will consider monitoring options depending on the requirement of conditions post application.
-The Applicant has committed to Commercial Fisheries monitoring, as defined in Volume 7, Appendix 17: Caledonia North Outline Fisheries Management and Mitigation Strategy and Volume 7, Appendix 18: Caledonia South Outline Fisheries Management and Mitigation Strategy.
+The Applicant has committed to Commercial Fisheries monitoring, as defined in Volume 7, Appendix 17: Caledonia North Outline Fisheries Management and Mitigation Strategy.
 SFF Since there are potentially at least 1465km of cables, each of the 3 categories (Inter-array, Inter connector & Export) needs to be assessed for their impacts such as Trenching, Ploughing, Non burial, Added protection, Electro-magnetic field (EMF) etc. The worst case scenario set out in Section 8.6 presents the scenarios and methodology for cable burial being assessed, including where burial is not possible and where protection is required.
-The effect of EMF is assessed in Volume 2, Chapter 5: Fish and Shellfish Ecology, which in turn inform the commercial fisheries assessment presented in Section 8.7.
+The effect of EMF is assessed in Volume 3, Chapter 5: Fish and Shellfish Ecology, which in turn inform the commercial fisheries assessment presented in Section 8.7.
 SFF Finally, as there may be an element of Floating production included, the SFF would expect to see an assessment of the loss to fishing of these areas and an assessment of the long-term damage to the seabed of Anchors, ropes, chains and scour protection, up to and including decommissioning.
 All of this contributes to a lack of evidence on suspended sediments and impacts on spawning.
-The worst case scenario set out in Section 8.6 presents the scenarios for deployment of floating foundations.
-For the purposes of the commercial fisheries assessment and due to the worst case scenario, it is assumed that fishing can not safely resume where floating foundations are deployed (based on catenary moorings as explained in the WCS presented in Table 8-9).
+Due to water depths across the Caledonia North no floating WTG will be deployed in this site.
+The worst case scenario set out in Section 8.6 presents the scenarios for deployment of fixed foundations.
+For the purposes of the commercial fisheries assessment, it is assumed that fishing can resume within Caledonia North, with exception of safety zones and physical presence of infrastructure.
+The effect of increases in suspended sediments is assessed in Volume 3, Chapter